Driver Distraction in Lancaster Car Accidents

 Under the terms of California Vehicle Code §23123, all drivers are prohibited from using cell phones and other handheld electronic communications devices behind the wheel.
 Many states across the country ban cell phones only for teenage drivers, but California's ban applies to drivers of any age.
 This includes a prohibition against talking, as well as sending or receiving text messages.
 The ban is a primary enforcement law, which means that a police officer can pull a driver over on the grounds that he or she was talking or texting behind the wheel and without any other reason.

 If you have been injured or have lost a loved one in a car accident that was caused by a driver who was talking or texting behind the wheel, contact us at Accident Attorneys for a free case evaluation to find out whether you have ground to file a personal injury or wrongful death claim.
 If it can be proven that the other driver was at fault for causing the accident due to the fact that he or she was willingly engaging in distracting activities while driving, you may be able to recover financial compensation.
-We have more than 75 years of combined legal experience, and we are ready to take action on your claim for damages.
+Our attorneys have more than 75 years of combined legal experience, and we are ready to take action on your claim for damages.

 How Common Are Distracted Drivers?